2022 Buffalo shooting: Immediate aftermath

 Dozens of residents held a vigil at the supermarket the day after the shooting.
 True Bethel Baptist Church held a mourning service nearby, which was attended by families of the victims and some of those who survived the attack.
 A moment of silence was held at game one of the 2022 National Lacrosse League playoffs eastern semifinals being held in Buffalo, between the Toronto Rock and Buffalo Bandits, and the proceeds of the 50/50 raffle were donated to the victims' families.
 Bandits head coach John Tavares told the media after his team's victory that the athletes played "definitely with a heavy heart" given the circumstances.
 A charity softball game at Sahlen Field featuring members of the Buffalo Bills held a moment of silence prior to the event and donated a portion of the proceeds to victims' families.
+The Buffalo Bisons added a black decal with the date of the tragedy to the back of their batting helmets to honor the victims of the tragedy for the remainder of the season.
+The Toronto Blue Jays, the Bisons' Major League parent team, also held a moment of silence prior to their game against the Seattle Mariners on May 16.

 The Tops' closure after the shooting slowed food access in the East Side, where it was the only supermarket since it opened in 2003.
 Organizations inside and outside the community started programs to fill its absence, distributing and delivering food and clothing to residents.
 Tops provided free shuttle service to another location and pledged to send refrigerated food trucks daily.
 The company later stated that it would reopen the store on July 15, with a memorial honoring the victims.